kerns/VerticalRhythm/README.md

 # Vertical Rhythm

-This is a Sass mixin that abstracts the maths involved in applying vertical rhythms with CSS.
+A Sass mixin that abstracts the maths involved in applying vertical rhythms with CSS.

 ## Usage